Quick Facts | Answer |

 Can the Landlord Charge for Replacing the Carpet in New Jersey?

-Yes, landlords can charge for replacing the carpet if it is damaged beyond normal wear and tear.
+Landlords can charge for replacing the carpet if it is damaged beyond normal wear and tear.

 Can the Landlord Charge for Nail Holes in New Jersey?

 Tenants have the right to use the walls within their unit in a reasonable way.
 This includes inserting small nails or thumbtacks to hang posters or pictures.
-However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage and thus, chargeable to the tenant.

 Can the Landlord Charge a Cleaning Fee in New Jersey?

-Landlords in New Jersey cannot make deductions from the security deposit for cleaningunless the tenant causes damage that requires cleaning (e.g. wine stains on the carpet).
+Landlords in New Jersey cannot make deductions from the security deposit for cleaning unless the tenant causes damage that requires cleaning (e.g. wine stains on the carpet).

 Can the Landlord Charge for Painting in New Jersey?

-- Causes damage beyond normal wear and tear
+- Damage to the paint beyond normal wear and tear

-Normal wear includes minor scrapes from daily use, fading due to sunlight, or minor cracks in the original paint.
-Landlords can charge for repainting if the damage is not the result of normal use.
+Landlords can charge for repainting if the damage is not the result of ordinary care.
 This includes stains, large or deep scratches, and water damage.

 Security Deposit Returns in New Jersey